realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 ## Troubleshooting

 Don't forget the very helpful `eb ssh` command, which will get you into the EC2 instance so you can poke around and see what's going on.
-When troubleshooting, there are a couple of directories you should be aware of:
+When troubleshooting, there are a few directories you should be aware of:

 * `/opt/python` - Root of where you application will end up.
 * `/opt/python/current/app` - The current application that is hosted in the environment.
 * `/opt/python/on-deck/app` - The app is initially put in on-deck and then, after all the deployment is complete, it will be moved to `current`.
 If you are getting failures in your `container_commands`, check out out the `on-deck` folder and not the `current` folder.
 * `/opt/python/current/env` - All the env variables that `eb` will set up for you.
 If you are trying to reproduce an error, you may first need to `source /opt/python/current/env` to get things set up as they would be when eb deploy is running.
-* `opt/python/run/venv` - The virtual env used by your application; you will also need to run `source /opt/python/run/venv/bin/activate` if you are trying to reproduce an error
+* `opt/python/run/venv` - The virtual env used by your application; you will also need to run `source /opt/python/run/venv/bin/activate` if you are trying to reproduce an error.

 ## Conclusion

-Deploying to Elastic beanstalk can be a bit daunting at first, but once you understand where all the parts are and how things work, it's actually pretty easy and extremely flexible.
+Deploying to Elastic Beanstalk can be a bit daunting at first, but once you understand where all the parts are and how things work, it's actually pretty easy and extremely flexible.
 It also gives you an environment that will scale automatically as your usage grows.
 Hopefully by now you have enough to be dangerous!
 Good luck on your next Beanstalk deployment.

 Did we miss anything?
 Have any other tips or tricks?
 Please comment below.